West Point Team Handball

 West Point Team Handball is a handball club from West Point, New York, United States.
 They are the handball team of the United States Military Academy.
 They play with four teams at various competitions.
 There are two teams for each gender.
 The West Point Black team (men and women) is the first team and the West Point Gold team (men and women) is the second team.
-They have won the most College National Championships in their collegiate league with the men's team winning 38 College National Championships, with their 16th consecutive College National Championship in 2024 at the University of North Carolina at Chapel Hill.
+They have won the most College National Championships in their collegiate league with the men's team winning 40 College National Championships, with their 18th consecutive College National Championship in 2026 at North Carolina State University.
 Three past members have competed in the Summer Olympics for Team USA to include Peter Lash (’81) - 1984 & 1988 Summer Olympics in Los Angeles and Korea; LTC (R) Craig Gilbert (’78) - 1984 Summer Olympics in Los Angeles and Mike Thornberry (’93) - 1996 Summer Olympics in Atlanta.
-Many other players have competed for the USA National Team.
+Many other players have competed for the USA National Team to include Mark Miller ('24) and Gary Phillips ('25).